What Is Shadow Work? A Beginner’s Guide With 5 Journal Prompts

 2. Ask Yourself: Who Annoys or Irritates Me?

-Whether you’re especially annoyed by a friend, a family member, a coworker, or someone you only know from television, annoyance is often an X that marks the spot above a shadow aspect in your own psyche.
-Most likely, whatever it is that annoys you is acting as a mirror, showing you something you really don’t want to see in yourself.
-This is not to say that you are exactly like this person in every way, or that you should be more like them, or anything of the sort.
-It’s simply a clue.
+Annoyance is often an X that marks the spot above a shadow aspect in your own psyche.
+Most likely, whatever it is that annoys you is showing you something you really don’t want to see in yourself.
+Maybe something you don’t like about yourself or something you’re afraid to embody or claim.

 This journal prompt asks you to explore just what it is about this person or people who annoy and irritate you so much.
 What feelings do they give you?
 What do you resent about them?
 And when you look honestly at these qualities you resent or dislike, can you see anything you wish you could embody yourself?
-Or anything you have been judging about yourself and therefore hiding from yourself?
+Or anything you have been judging about yourself?

-3. Ask Yourself: What Traits Am I Most Terrified of Embodying?
+3. Ask Yourself: What Traits Am I Most Afraid of Embodying?

 Most of us have at least one or two things that we are horrified of being or becoming.
 Maybe you’re always working yourself to the bone out of a terror of being lazy or broke, or maybe you run yourself ragged making small talk because you hate the thought of being rude or aloof.
 Thanks to media and advertising, many of us live in fear of being unattractive or out of style.